By Laura Hieronymus, DNP, RN, MLDE, BC-ADM, CDE, and Belinda O'Connell, MS, RD, CDE | April 2, 2007 12:00 am

 When you were diagnosed with diabetes, your doctor probably told you that your blood glucose levels were too high.
 Indeed, high blood glucose, or hyperglycemia, is the hallmark of diabetes.
 Regardless of your knowledge of diabetes at that time, you may have wondered what the significance of high blood glucose levels was for you.
 The answer is that hyperglycemia is linked to the development of long-term diabetes complications, which include nephropathy (kidney disease), retinopathy (eye disease), neuropathy (nerve damage), foot and skin problems, heart and blood vessel disease, and tooth and gum disease.
 That’s why individual treatment plans for people with diabetes focus on preventing hyperglycemia and keeping blood glucose levels as close to the normal range as possible.
 Keeping blood glucose levels close to normal requires learning how to balance food intake, physical activity, and the effects of any diabetes medicines your doctor may prescribe to lower your blood glucose level.
 For some people, the balancing act also involves learning to avoid hypoglycemia, or low blood glucose.

 In healthy people who don’t have diabetes, blood glucose levels typically run in the range of 65–110 mg/dl and may rise to 120–140 mg/dl one to two hours after eating.
-A diagnosis of diabetes is made when a person’s fasting blood glucose level is above 126 mg/dl on two separate occasions or when a person has symptoms of diabetes (such as excessive thirst and urination) and his nonfasting blood glucose level is greater than 200 mg/dl on two separate occasions.
+A diagnosis of diabetes is made when a person’s HbA1c (a measure of glucose control over the previous 2–3 months) is 6.5% or higher, his fasting blood glucose level is above 126 mg/dl on two separate occasions, or when he has symptoms of diabetes (such as excessive thirst and urination) and his nonfasting blood glucose level is greater than 200 mg/dl on two separate occasions.

 Until several years ago, a diagnosis of prediabetes, a condition in which blood glucose levels are high but not high enough for a diagnosis of diabetes, was made when a person’s fasting blood glucose level was between 110 mg/dl and 126 mg/dl.
 In 2004, an international expert committee on diabetes recommended diagnosing prediabetes when a person’s fasting blood glucose level is 100 mg/dl, and the American Diabetes Association (ADA) has adopted this recommendation.